UNDERSTANDING AT-WILL EMPLOYMENT IN CALIFORNIA

 Employers can help blunt, or prevent, this argument by requiring new employees to sign at-will employment agreements, and include at-will wording in their employee handbooks and even job applications.

-Good Faith & Fair Dealing
+Implied Covenant of Good Faith & Fair Dealing

 Another defense against termination under at-will employment is called the Implied Covenant of Good Faith and Fair Dealing.
 This concept is similar to the implied contract.
 California Civil Jury Instructions (2020) state: “This implied promise means that neither the employer nor the employee will do anything to unfairly interfere with the right of the other to receive the benefits of the employment relationship.
 Good faith means honesty of purpose without any intention to mislead or to take unfair advantage of another.”